RasmusHaugaard/emp-ass-6/README.md

 - Download this project with git or [as a .zip](https://github.com/RasmusHaugaard/rtcs/archive/master.zip).
 	- (git instructions):
 		- [Install git](https://git-scm.com/).
-		- Open a terminal and go to the directory where you want the project.
+		- Open a terminal ('git bash' on windows) and go to the directory where you want the project.
-		- Type in terminal: `git clone https://github.com/RasmusHaugaard/rtcs.git`.
+		- Type in terminal: `git clone https://github.com/RasmusHaugaard/rtcs.git`
 - In CCS: File -> Open Projects from Filesystem...

 ### Changes from the original
-- The superloop is always running and a global time is implemented in ms and us.
+- The superloop is always running.
-	- Tasks not waiting are run as frequently as possible.
-	- Tasks can now use wait() with millis(ms) or micros(us) to decouple timing from the systick timer and the system clk.
+	- Tasks can use millis(ms) or micros(us) together with wait(ticks); eg wait(millis(10)), to decouple timing from the systick timer and the superloop.
-	- The time from calling wait() to reentry can be a bit more or less than asked.
-Just as with the original.
-	- Note that wait() can now 'loose' sys_ticks.
-The global timer can be used for precise intervals, e.q. clocks (see rtc.c).
+	- Two global timers are implemented in systicks and milliseconds.
+These timers should be used to control intervals!
+See (rtc.c and intervals.c).
+- LCD communication is state-driven with an image buffer
+	- No for-loop waits.
+Task execution is faster.
+	- Time requirements from datasheet are implemented.
 - Dynamic initialization of tasks, queues, semaphores and files.
-	- 'tmodel.h' is not needed.
-Tasks, queues etc. are given ids dynamically in main.c.
+	- No 'tmodel.h'.
+Tasks, queues etc. are given ids dynamically in main.c, which relieves the programmer of updating IDs upon changes.
-	- file.h and file.c does not contain application specific code.
+	- file.h and file.c does not contain application specific code since files are created elsewhere.
-	- Possible performance loss.
-- UART hardware fifos are enabled.
+- UART hardware fifos are enabled for higher throughput.